 HHR is aware of the importance of comprehensive compliance and regularly conducts discussions concerning compliance issues at its Executive Meetings.
-At these meetings, which are held roughly once a month, in addition to deliberating matters for resolution, we also receive matters of resolution including a report regarding the deliberation process for determinations made by the Compliance Committee of the Asset Management Company (defined in (2) below).
-Additionally, as part of the supervision of the Executive Director on the part of the Supervisory Directors, a letter of intent is prepared upon the execution of duties within the exclusive jurisdiction of the Executive Director and confirmation is subsequently obtained from the Supervisory Directors.
+At these meetings, which are held roughly once a month, in addition to deliberating matters for resolution, we receive detailed reports on the operations of HHR and the Asset Management Company (defined in ②below).
+We also receive reports on the deliberation process for matters deliberated and determined by the Compliance Committee of the Asset Management Company.
+Through these reporting procedures, we ensure that the Supervisory Directors are able to obtain information appropriately and confirm the status of business execution by the Executive Director.
+In addition, we have prepared a decision-making letter for matters to be decided exclusively by the Executive Director to make the decision-making process more visible and facilitate ex-post verification.
 Furthermore, two experts from outside the company who are not considered interested parties of the sponsor company have been appointed as Supervisory Directors for the purpose of improving HHR's supervisory and check functions.

 - Asset Management Company